 The truth is, merely satisfying customer expectations doesn’t cut it anymore.
-Today’s customers are savvy—they research products and brands prior to making purchases: they want an authentic connection with the brands that they support; expect responsive, personal service; and demand not only quality, but transparency.
+Today’s customers are savvy—they research products and brands prior to making purchase.
+They want an authentic connection with the brands that they support.
+Customers also expect responsive, personal service and demand not only quality, but transparency.

-- Gather feedback.
 By asking your customers for feedback, you’re letting them know that their opinion is important to you.
-Plus, the information you gather is vitally important to your business marketing: How do you know what your customers want from you if you don’t ask?
+Plus, the information you gather is vitally important to your business marketing.
+How do you know what your customers want from you if you don’t ask?
 Use online and offline surveys, engage them with prompts on social media, follow up their purchase with an email asking for input, or invite them to leave reviews, as appropriate.

-- Go omni-channel.
-If you want to engage your customers, you need to connect with them in authentic ways, which means meeting them where they spend their time.
-Be sure your content is seamless and brand-consistent across all channels: the web, social media, email, mobile, etc. But be sure to follow the rules, i.e., don’t spam their in-boxes—make content valuable and memorable; and monitor and respond promptly to social media comments.
-According to a Gartner study: “Businesses that do not respond to social media messages encounter a 15% increase in customer churn.”
+If you want to engage your customers, you need to connect with them in authentic ways.
+This means meeting them where they spend their time.
+Be sure your content is seamless and brand-consistent across all channels: the web, social media, email, mobile, etc. But be sure to follow the rules, though.
+Don’t spam their in-boxes.
+Make content valuable and memorable.
+Monitor and respond promptly to social media comments.
+According to a Gartner study, “Businesses that do not respond to social media messages encounter a 15% increase in customer churn.”

-- Over-deliver + delight your customers.
 According to research by American Express, customers are willing spend more money with a company that delivers excellent service.
-That excellence can take many forms—it can be a hand-written note after a sale, surprising customers with coupons on their birthdays, inviting loyal customers to special events, or providing exclusive content or upgrades.
+That excellence can take many forms.
+It can be a hand-written note after a sale, surprising customers with coupons on their birthdays, inviting loyal customers to special events, or providing exclusive content or upgrades.

-- Get personal.
-Today’s consumers want to do business with brands they feel personally connected to, so tailor your content toward customers’ specific brand activity and interests: 91% are more likely to shop with brands that provide relevant offers and recommendations (Accenture).
+Today’s consumers want to do business with brands they feel personally connected to.
+Tailor your content toward customers’ specific brand activity and interests.
+91% of consumers are more likely to shop with brands that provide relevant offers and recommendations (Accenture).

-- Be transparent.
 Again, authenticity is where it’s at.
-Always lead with comprehensive, accurate product/service information; and in the event of a product glitch, service challenge or inaccurate product statement, be forthcoming with any issues or mistakes.
+Always lead with comprehensive, accurate product/service information.
+In the event of a product glitch, service challenge or inaccurate product statement, be forthcoming with any issues or mistakes.
 In most cases, customers will appreciate your honesty.

 By taking the time to review and refocus your customer experience efforts, you’ll get closer to delivering on the expectations that can help your business perform better and create happy customers.